apache/camel/examples/camel-example-netty-http/README.md

 karaf@root()> install -s mvn:org.apache.camel.example/camel-example-netty-myapp-two/${version}
 ```

-From a web browser you can then try the example by accessing the followign URLs:
+From a web browser you can then try the example by accessing the following URLs:

 <http://localhost:8888/one>